Text by CLOT Magazine

-We are presenting a new video, coming from Donato Dozzy‘s new project, that is delivering for the first time an Italo disco remix, for one of his favourite tracks.
+We are presenting a new video from Donato Dozzy‘s new project that is delivering for the first time an Italo disco remix for one of his favourite tracks.
 Released for the first time in 1982 on Full-Time Production off-shoot Good Vibes, 4 M International’s Space Operator is repressed on hand-numbered limited edition vinyl on Mr Disc Organization and was released at the end of last month.

-This special EP includes the Techno producer Donato Dozzy reshapes the cadillac rhythms and the vocal and instrumental versions of the record with spaced-out disco electro.
+This special EP includes the Techno producer Donato Dozzy reshaping the Cadillac rhythms and the vocal and instrumental versions of the record with spaced-out disco electro.
 The mysteriously named 4M International was a side project of the production team behind the Italo group Trilogy.
-Space Operator is the only record the outfit recorded and is an ultra spacey, pitched down, cosmic anthem with a wealth of killer sound FX, synth washes and sinister vocoded voices inviting us to join them in some intergalactic space travel.
+Space Operator is the only record the outfit recorded.
+It is an ultra-spacey, pitched down, cosmic anthem with a wealth of killer sound FX, synth washes, and sinister vocoded voices inviting us to join them in some intergalactic space travel.

 The video – directed by Leonardo Pedio – was made with stop motion technique, mainly using a tape Handycam for filming.
 The protagonist (Space Operator), the spaceship and the settings are the results of mixed assembly techniques with various materials, designed and handmade by Nina Victória de Oliveira and Leonardo Pedio himself.
-A humanoid, the Space Operator, is travelling in space when his spaceship suddenly explodes.
-He will find himself catapulted to an unknown planet in a space journey full of melancholy.
+A Space Operator, a humanoid, is traveling in space when his spaceship suddenly explodes.
+He will find himself catapulted to an unknown planet on a space journey full of melancholy.